Medically reviewed by Drugs.com. Last updated on Feb 23, 2023.

 - Place diluent on a flat surface and insert the blue end of the device into the diluent vial, pushing down until the spike penetrates through the center of the diluent vial stopper and the device snaps in place (Figure 1).
 The Mix2Vial transfer device must be positioned completely vertical prior to penetrating the stopper closure.

 - Remove the plastic package and discard it (Figure 2).
 Take care not to touch the exposed end of the device.

-Two vials of reconstituted CINRYZE are combined for a single dose.
+Two vials of reconstituted CINRYZE are combined for a single 1,000 IU dose.

-- After reconstitution, the solutions are colorless to slightly blue and clear.
-Do not use the product if the solutions are turbid or discolored.
+- After reconstitution, the solution should be clear with no evidence of turbidity.
+Reconstituted solution should be colorless to slightly blue.
+Do not use if solution is turbid or otherwise discolored.

 - Please refer to the illustrations in steps 7 to 9 included within the Patient Information Leaflet.
 Utilizing a sterile, disposable 10 mL syringe, draw back the plunger to admit 5 mL air into the syringe.

 - Attach the syringe onto the top of the clear end of the Mix2Vial transfer device by turning it clockwise.